 Strong Cohesion in a Method

 A method is well written when it performs only one task and performs it well.
-A method, which does a lot of work related to different things, has bad cohesion.
-It has to be broken down into simpler methods, each solving only one task.
-Once again, the question is posed what name should we give to a method, which finds prime numbers, draws 3D graphics on the screen, communicates with the network and prints records extracted from a data base?
-Such a method has bad cohesion and has to be logically separated into several methods.
+A method which does a lot of work related to different things has bad cohesion.
+It has to be broken down into simpler methods, each executing only one task.
+How should we name a method, which finds prime numbers, draws 3D graphics on the screen, communicates with the network and prints records extracted from a data base?
+Such a method has bad cohesion and has to be split into several simpler methods.

 Weak Cohesion

-Weak cohesion is observed along with methods, which perform several unrelated tasks.
+Weak cohesion is characteristic of methods which perform several unrelated tasks.
 Such methods take several different groups of parameters, in order to perform different tasks.
-Sometimes, this requires logically unrelated data to be unified for the sake of such methods.
+Sometimes, this requires unification of logically unrelated data.
 Weak cohesion is harmful and must be avoided!

 Weak Cohesion – Example

-Here is a sample class with weak cohesion:
+Here is a example of a class with weak cohesion: